Supporting the steps towards an independent Scotland with the voters of Dunbar and East Linton

-The next Yes Dunbar events are as follows.
+Our next planned Yes Dunbar events are as follows.
 Whilst our events are planned with Yes Dunbar members in mind, we are pleased to welcome other “Yes” supporters, and those who are simply interested in finding out more about the case for an independent Scotland.
+We also hold some events with a cultural or social emphasis, rather than political.
+(For reports and photos of past events see the News page.)

 WED 26 NOVEMBER 2025 – HAMISH HENDERSON FILM EVENING